MUCollective/multiverse/README.md

 RMarkdown).
 This allows you to write more concise code and is more consistent with the interactive programming interface of RStudio.
-A *multiverse code block* is a custom engine designed to work with the multiverse package, to implement the multiverse analyses.
-Below we show how the same code from above can be implemented using the *multiverse code block*
+A *multiverse code block* is a custom engine designed to work with the `multiverse` package, to implement the multiverse analyses.
+Below we show how code can be implemented using the *multiverse code block*

     ```{multiverse default-m-1, inside = M}
     # here we just create the variable `df` in the multiverse